rafayet-monon/surveyor-test-repo/.github/ISSUE_TEMPLATE/ISSUE_REPORT.md

 ## Screenshot(s)

-Add some screenshot if possible.
+Add some screenshot, gif if possible.